-One of Queen Máxima’s signature hat shapes is the ‘slice’ brim picture hat with upfolded brim which soars high on one side of the hat.
+One of Queen Máxima’s signature hat shapes is the upswept ‘slice’- a wide brimmed picture hat with upswept brim that soars high on one side of the hat above a rounded crown.
 Large brimmed picture hats can be difficult for royals to wear as the wide brim obstructs the all-important view of one’s royal face; the raised brim on this design not only alleviates this issue but it frames the wearer’s face in a kind of royal millinery halo.
-Máxima’s hats in this genre are all simply trimmed with band around the base of the crown, leaving the dramatic shape of the hat to remain the focus of its impact.
+Máxima’s hats in this genre are all simply trimmed with hatband around the base of the crown, leaving the dramatic shape of the hat to remain the focus of its impact.
 So far, we have seen the Dutch queen in eleven straw versions of this hat style- all designed by Belgian milliner Fabienne Delvigne:

 Visiting Saint Martin on November 3, 2011; Celebrating King Carl Gustaf’s 60th birthday, April 30, 2006;